causify-ai/tutorials/class_project_instructions/Projects/Kats_Project_Description.md

 **Description**

-Kats is a powerful time series analysis toolkit developed by Facebook, designed for efficient and scalable time series forecasting, anomaly detection, and change point detection.
-It provides a variety of built-in models and advanced algorithms to handle different time series tasks, making it suitable for both beginners and advanced users.
+Kats is a versatile time series analysis toolkit developed by Facebook that provides a suite of functionalities for forecasting, anomaly detection, and change point detection.
+It is designed to simplify the process of working with time series data and includes features for model fitting, evaluation, and visualization.

 Technologies Used
 Kats

-- Offers a comprehensive suite of time series analysis tools including forecasting, anomaly detection, and change point detection.
+- Offers a wide range of models for time series forecasting, including ARIMA, Prophet, and LSTM.
-- Supports various forecasting models such as ARIMA, Prophet, and LSTM.
+- Supports anomaly detection with various statistical tests and machine learning approaches.
+- Provides tools for change point detection to identify shifts in time series data.
-- Provides utilities for preprocessing, visualization, and evaluation of time series data.
+- Includes utilities for data preprocessing, visualization, and evaluation metrics.

 ---

-### Project 1: Stock Price Anomaly Detection (Difficulty: 1)
+### Project 1: Predicting Energy Consumption (Difficulty: 1)

 **Project Objective:**
-Detect anomalies in stock price movements to identify unusual trading activities that could indicate market manipulation or important news events.
+The goal is to predict future energy consumption based on historical data to help utility companies optimize their resources.

 **Dataset Suggestions:**
-Find stock price data on platforms like Yahoo Finance or Kaggle.
+- Use the "Household Electric Power Consumption" dataset available on Kaggle ([Kaggle Dataset](https://www.kaggle.com/datasets/uciml/electric-power-consumption-data-set)).

 **Tasks:**

-- **Data Ingestion:**
+- **Data Ingestion:** Load the dataset into a Pandas DataFrame and perform initial exploration.
-  Collect historical stock price data using APIs or CSV files and load it into a Pandas DataFrame.

-- **Preprocessing:**
-  Clean the data by handling missing values and normalizing the stock prices for analysis.
+- **Preprocessing:** Clean the data by handling missing values and converting timestamps to datetime format.

-- **Anomaly Detection:**
-  Use Kats' anomaly detection functions to identify outliers in the stock price time series.

-- **Visualization:**
-  Plot the stock prices along with detected anomalies using Matplotlib to visually assess the findings.

-- **Evaluation:**
+- **Feature Engineering:** Create additional features such as day of the week, month, and seasonal indicators.
+- **Model Selection:** Use Kats to apply ARIMA and Prophet models for forecasting.
-  Assess the performance of the anomaly detection using metrics like precision and recall.
+- **Evaluation:** Assess the model performance using metrics like RMSE and visualize the predictions against actual consumption.

 ---

-### Project 2: Forecasting Energy Consumption (Difficulty: 2)
+### Project 2: Anomaly Detection in Stock Prices (Difficulty: 2)

 **Project Objective:**
-Develop a forecasting model to predict future energy consumption based on historical usage data, helping utilities optimize resource allocation.
+To detect anomalies in stock price movements that could indicate unusual market behavior or potential trading opportunities.

 **Dataset Suggestions:**
-Utilize energy consumption datasets available on Kaggle or government energy departments' open data portals.
+- Utilize the "S&P 500 Stock Data" from Yahoo Finance via the `yfinance` library (e.g., `yfinance.download('^GSPC', start='2020-01-01', end='2023-01-01')`).

 **Tasks:**

-- **Data Collection:**
-  Gather historical energy consumption data and load it into a DataFrame for analysis.
+- **Data Acquisition:** Fetch historical stock price data and store it in a DataFrame.

-- **Feature Engineering:**
-  Create additional features such as day of the week, month, and seasonality to enhance the forecasting model.

-- **Model Selection:**
-  Experiment with different forecasting models available in Kats, such as ARIMA and Prophet, to find the best fit.

-- **Model Evaluation:**
-  Evaluate models using metrics like Mean Absolute Error (MAE) and Root Mean Squared Error (RMSE) to determine accuracy.

-- **Visualization:**
-  Visualize the predicted vs. actual energy consumption using line plots to assess forecasting performance.
+- **Preprocessing:** Clean the data and convert the date column to datetime format.
+- **Anomaly Detection:** Implement Kats’ anomaly detection methods (e.g., Z-Score or Seasonal Decomposition) to identify outliers in stock prices.
+- **Visualization:** Create plots to highlight detected anomalies over time and their impact on price trends.
+- **Analysis:** Discuss the potential reasons behind detected anomalies and their implications for investors.

 ---

-### Project 3: Change Point Detection in COVID-19 Cases (Difficulty: 3)
+### Project 3: Change Point Detection in Climate Data (Difficulty: 3)

 **Project Objective:**
-Identify significant change points in the COVID-19 infection rates to understand the impact of interventions and policy changes on the spread of the virus.
+To identify change points in climate data that could signify shifts in temperature trends over time, which may be indicative of climate change.

 **Dataset Suggestions:**
-Access COVID-19 case data from public health repositories or Kaggle datasets.
+- Use the "Global Historical Climatology Network Daily" dataset available from NOAA ([NOAA Dataset](https://www.ncdc.noaa.gov/cdo-web/datasets/GHCND)), focusing on temperature data.

 **Tasks:**

-- **Data Acquisition:**
-  Download and clean COVID-19 case data, ensuring it is structured appropriately for time series analysis.

-- **Exploratory Analysis:**
-  Conduct exploratory data analysis (EDA) to visualize trends and patterns in the infection rates over time.
+- **Data Collection:** Download and load the climate dataset into a Pandas DataFrame, focusing on temperature readings.
+- **Data Cleaning:** Handle missing values and ensure all temperature readings are in a consistent format.

-- **Change Point Detection:**
+- **Change Point Detection:** Utilize Kats to implement change point detection algorithms, such as the Bayesian Change Point Detection.
-  Apply Kats' change point detection algorithms to identify points in time where the statistical properties of the infection rates change.

-- **Impact Analysis:**
-  Correlate detected change points with key events (e.g., lockdowns, vaccination rollouts) to analyze their impact on infection rates.
+- **Analysis of Results:** Analyze the detected change points to understand their significance and potential causes, correlating with historical events (e.g., industrialization).

-- **Reporting:**
-  Document findings in a report, detailing the change points detected and their implications for public health policy.

----
+- **Visualization:** Create visualizations that display temperature trends with detected change points marked, and interpret the results.

 **Bonus Ideas (Optional):**
+- For Project 1: Compare the performance of different forecasting models (ARIMA vs. Prophet) and analyze which model performs better under different conditions.
-- For Project 1, compare the anomaly detection results with different algorithms to see which performs best.
+- For Project 2: Extend the anomaly detection to include trading volume and explore the relationship between volume spikes and price anomalies.
-- For Project 2, implement seasonal decomposition to analyze seasonal effects on energy consumption.
-- For Project 3, extend the analysis by predicting future change points based on detected trends.
+- For Project 3: Investigate the impact of detected change points on extreme weather events and create predictive models to forecast future temperature trends.